microsoft/playwright/docs/src/writing-tests-csharp.md

 Playwright assertions are created specifically for the dynamic web.
 Checks are automatically retried until the necessary conditions are met.
 Playwright comes with auto-wait built in meaning it waits for elements to be actionable prior to performing actions.
 Playwright provides the [Expect](./test-assertions) function to write assertions.

-Take a look at the example test to see how to write a test using web first assertions, locators and selectors.
+Take a look at the example test below to see how to write a test using web first assertions, locators and selectors.

 <Tabs
   defaultValue="nunit"